marcantondahmen/automad-theme-skeleton/README.md

 # Automad Theme Skeleton

-You can use this package as a skeleton for new [Automad](https://automad.org) themes.
+You can use this package as a Composer package skeleton for new [Automad](https://automad.org) themes.
 Follow the steps below to get started with developing.

 ## 1. Create a New Package